 The safety and protection of your citizens is a top priority for your public safety department.
-At a time when it feels like a growing list of outside threats are continually placing your citizens in harm’s way, it is vital to ensure your community has procedures in place to guard against a threatening and unpredictable risk: that of wandering by elderly citizens or adults suffering from dementia, Alzheimer’s, or other cognitive disabilities.
-Your citizen mass notification system should serve as a critical tool in your emergency communication strategy to notify your community and expand your search efforts if a wandering citizen goes missing.
+At a time when it feels like a growing list of outside threats are continually placing your residents in harm’s way, it is vital to ensure your community has procedures in place to guard against a threatening and unpredictable risk: that of wandering by elderly citizens or adults suffering from dementia, Alzheimer’s, or other cognitive disabilities.
+Your mass notification system should serve as a critical tool in your emergency communication strategy to notify your community and expand your search efforts if a wandering resident goes missing.
 With the proper, timely notification of a Silver Alert, you can leverage the collective awareness and care of your citizens to help reunite wandering residents with their loved ones.

 What is a Silver Alert?